George Cohen

+Fulham F.C. at 1958 with following players, from left standing: Eddie Lowe, George Cohen, Roy Bentley, Tony Macedo, Joe Stapleton, Jim Langley; front row: Graham Leggat, J. Hill, M. Cook, Johnny Haynes and Tosh Chamberlain.

 George Reginald Cohen (22 October 1939 – 23 December 2022) was an English professional footballer who played as a right-back.
 He spent his entire professional career with Fulham and won the 1966 FIFA World Cup with England.
 He is a member of the English Football Hall of Fame and was the uncle of rugby union World Cup winner Ben Cohen.

 Playing career

 Fulham

 Cohen was a one-club footballer, joining Fulham professionally in 1956 and remaining there until retirement through injury 13 years later in March 1969.
 Fulham had been relegated to the Second Division the season before he retired as a player and did not return to the top flight for 33 years.
 He ended his career with 459 appearances for the club, a figure surpassed by only five other players in Fulham's history.
 As a full-back he also managed to score six League goals for Fulham.